ubc-systopia/netshaper/lamport_queue/README.md

 The general intuition behind the implementation is that in a SCSP queue, the front and back pointers can only be modified by the consumer and the producer respectively.
 Thefore, there is no need for guaranteeing sequential access when they are read by their correpsoing functions.
 For more information you can take a look at the [paper](https://hal.inria.fr/hal-00911893/document), where the proof of correctness is provided.

 ### Queue interfaces
+To use queue simply include the the queue header file (`queue/lamport_queue.h`) in your program.

 The queue has three interfaces:
 ```C
 int lamport_queue_push(struct lamport_queue *queue, char* elem, int elem_size)